 1. Trim (I use a box cutter plus scissors for this but a serrated knife will do) all three quarter sheet cake boards into the shape of the above yellow piano base template.
 Make sure they are identical.
 Set two of the templates aside for later.

 2. Using the third cardboard base template as a guide, carve the blue and red sections of the quarter sheet cake away.
 Use a bench scraper to make the clean vertical cuts required to remove blue section.
 Use an offset serrated knife to carve off the rounded pink sections.

 3. Set the cake atop the same cardboard base template that was used as a guide.
 That cardboard will now serve as the cake’s working platform.

 4. Carve away a shelf for a keyboard.

-5. Crumb coat the cake then chill it.
+5. Crumb coat the cake with smooth buttercream then chill it.
 I like to work on top of an inverted pizza pan at this stage, applying buttercream with a small offset spatula then smoothing and shaping it with the blade of a bench scraper.